yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/USB/DWC3.rst

 .. rubric:: Selecting cables
    :name: selecting-cables

+.. ifconfig:: CONFIG_part_family in ('General_family')

     .. rubric:: OMAP5-uevm
        :name: omap5-uevm-kernel-dwc3

     OMAP5-evm has a single Super-Speed micro AB port provided by the DWC3 controller.
 To use it in host mode a OTG adapter (Micro USB 3.0 9-Pin Male to USB 3.0 Female OTG Cable) like below should be used.
 The ID pin within the adapter must be grounded.
 Some of the adapters available in the market don't have ID pin grounded.
 If the ID pin is not grounded the dual-role port will not switch from peripheral mode to host mode.

     ..
 Image:: ../../../../../images/OMAP5-HOST.jpg

     .. rubric:: DRA7x-evm
        :name: dra7x-evm

     DRA7x-evm has 2 USB ports provided by the DWC3 controllers.
 USB1 is a
     Super-Speed port and USB2 is a High-Speed port.
 USB1 is by default configured in dual-role mode and USB2 is configured in host mode.

     For connecting a device to the USB2 port use a mini-A to Type-A OTG adapter cable like this.
 The ID pin within the adapter cable must be grounded.

     ..
 Image:: ../../../../../images/Dra7-HOST.jpg

     For using the USB1 port in host mode use a Super-Speed OTG adapter cable similar to the one used in OMAP5.

-.. rubric:: AM437x
-   :name: am437x-1
+.. ifconfig:: CONFIG_part_family in ('AM437X_family')

-AM437x has two USB ports.
-USB0 is a host port and USB1 is a dual-role port.
+    AM437x GP EVM has two USB ports.
+USB0 is a dual-role port and USB1 is a host port.

-The USB0 host port has a standard A female so no special cables needed.
+    The USB1 host port has a standard A female so no special cables needed.
-To use the USB1 port in host mode a micro OTG adapter cable is required like below.
+    To use the USB0 port in host mode a micro OTG adapter cable is required like below.

     ..
 Image:: ../../../../../images/Usb_af_to_micro_usb_male_adapter.jpg
+       :width: 200pt
+       :height: 100pt
+       :alt: usb to microAB male adapter
+       :align: center

 .. rubric:: Example
    :name: example

-Connecting a USB2 pendrive to DRA7x gives the following prints
+Connecting a USB2.0 pendrive to the USB host port gives the following prints

 ::

-    root@dra7xx-evm:~# [ 479.385084] usb 1-1: new high-speed USB device number 2 using xhci-hcd
+    [ 479.385084] usb 1-1: new high-speed USB device number 2 using xhci-hcd
     [ 479.406841] usb 1-1: New USB device found, idVendor=054c, idProduct=05ba
     [ 479.413911] usb 1-1: New USB device strings: Mfr=1, Product=2, SerialNumber=3
     [ 479.422320] usb 1-1: Product: Storage Media